 To be eligible for ERS325, you need to:

-- Have finished your second or third year of your program.
+- Have finished second or third year of your program.

 - Be enrolled as an Earth Science Specialist, Major or Minor.

 You do not need any previous field trip experience.
-The trip lasts for approximately 12 days in May.
-The dates for the 2021 ERS325 trip will be announced at a later date.
-These dates may change, and you should not plan any activities in the 2 days preceding or after the trip in case these dates changed.
+The trip lasts for approximately 12 days.
+The dates may change, and you should not plan any activities in the 2 days preceding or after the trip in case these dates change.